R/GA

-R/GA is an innovation consultancy, and digital design and advertising agency, headquartered in New York City, with global offices in Austin, Los Angeles, San Francisco, Portland, London, Berlin, São Paulo, Buenos Aires, Singapore, Shanghai, Sydney, Canberra, and Tokyo.
-The company has received a number of industry honors for its creative and media work, including Adweek's Digital Agency of the Decade in 2009 and Campaign Magazine's Digital Innovation Agency of the Decade in 2019.
-R/GA became an independent agency in 2025 when it spun out of Interpublic Group of Companies with private equity funding.
+R/GA Media Group, Inc., doing business as R/GA, is an advertising company based in New York City.
+As a global company, R/GA has teams in ten countries.
+After 23 years with Interpublic Group, R/GA became an independent agency in 2025 when it spun out of Interpublic Group of Companies with private equity funding.

 History

 R/GA, formerly R/Greenberg Associates, was founded in 1977, by two brothers, Richard and Robert Greenberg with $15,000 of capital.
 Richard was the designer, while Robert was the producer and cameraman.
 It has restructured its business model every nine years due to the CEO's belief in numerology.
 Over 40 years, the company has evolved from a computer-assisted film-making studio to a digital design and consulting company, as part of a major advertising network.

 1977–1985: computer-assisted film making

 R/GA was founded as a design company that focused on motion graphics, live-action film, and video production.
 By incorporating computers into the film-making process, R/GA created the first integrated computer-assisted production process.
 The company became known for creating the opening title sequence for Superman in 1978.
 R/GA's commercial work also includes trailers, special effects, and promotions for feature films like, Alien, and Ghostbusters.